-The appeal process must begin by the end of the seventh week of the following semester.
+The appeal process must begin by 5pm of the third Friday of the following session.
 It is in everyone's best interest if the issue can be resolved at the lowest level, between the student and the faculty member or the Registrar.
 An appeal is not considered to be official until the student submits a written appeal to the appropriate person.
 In that written appeal, the student should request a written response.